 The Captain of Operations, [Steven Rudie](#), is responsible for establishing the department's operational priorities and directs the overall activities of the agency.
 Moreover, the Captain of Operations provides executive oversight of the department's patrol lieutenants and the Special Investigation Bureau commander.
-Together, these individuals ensure the department's personnel respond to calls for services, conduct conscientious traffic enforcement activities, complete effective criminal investigations, collect and protect evidence, and secure criminal apprehensions.
+Together, these individuals ensure the department's personnel respond to calls for service; conduct conscientious traffic enforcement activities; complete effective criminal investigations; protect and collect evidence; and secure criminal apprehensions.